rubyandcoffee/job_sorter/README.md

 job_sorter takes in a single string of jobs and their dependencies, e.g. "a => , b => c, c => " and then sorts them using TSort, returning the result as a string.
 More information to follow soon.

+## Please note
+This gem is currently under construction.
+Check back soon for updates.

 ## Contributing